 We have a duty to provide appropriate SEN provision for children and young people in order to meet their needs.
 It is also our duty to 'make reasonable adjustments for disabled children and young people, to support medical conditions and to inform parents and young people if SEN provision is made for them.'
 We must ensure that under no circumstance will we directly or indirectly discriminate against, harass or victimise disabled children or young people.

-- To publish this policy: - □ on the school's website □ in the school handbook
+• To publish this policy:

+$\hfill\square$ on the school's website

-□ in the staff handbook
+□ in the school handbook